sharonnkanng/sharonnkanng/README.md

 ## I'm Sharon Kang,

-- 🤓 A junior (Class of 2024) majoring in Computer Science at Mount Holyoke College.
+- 🤓 A rising senior (Class of 2024) majoring in Computer Science at Mount Holyoke College.
 - 😄 I am a question asker✨ and self-learner🎯 who use *She/Her/Hers* as pronouns
 - 👩‍💻 I love learning technology because of its power to make things into reality🖼️
 - 🔭 My Interests are Web Development and Computational Social Science